Lead Acid Battery Storage Regulations

 First of all I am going to assume that your business / organisation does not deal in significant volumes of lead acid batteries (i.e. that you would not store at any particular time in excess of 300 regular car batteries or about 5 Tonnes – please note this may vary from state to state).
 If you do, that’s another topic which I won’t cover here.

 And the good news doesn’t stop there, unless of course you live in Western Australia.
 In 2012 Australia signed up to implement the UN’s Global Harmonisation System of classification and labelling of chemicals, with a commitment to have implemented the GHS system by 1st January 2017.
-Well we almost got there but a state election got in the way in WA, but for the rest of Australia the GHS has now been incorporated into your state’s Work Health & Safety Regulations or something by a similar title.
+This achieved in all states except WA, where a state election got in the way.
+The remainder of Australia has now been incorporated the GHS into their Work Health & Safety Regulations.
 So the upshot of this is that now most of Australia has one set of regulations that control the safe storage and handling of lead acid batteries, provided you don’t exceed the quantities mentioned previously.

-For a summary of the WHS Laws implemented in your state, go to the section at the bottom of the page, “Other Useful Information Sources Regarding Used Lead Acid Battery Storage Regulations”
+For a summary of the WHS Laws implemented in your state, go to, “Other Useful Information Sources Regarding Used Lead Acid Battery Storage Regulations”

 So which parts of the WHS Regulations are relevant to lead acid batteries?